 Student’s favorites: The rice paper cut into thin strips, mixed with beef jerky, other meat floss, quail eggs, thinly shaved green mango, soy sauce, and beef jerky sauce (Banh trang tron), and rice paper topped with a beaten egg, sausage, shrimp powder, butter, chili sauce, and mayonnaise, and grilled on charcoal (Banh trang nuong)

 It’s not the time for breakfast, brunch, lunch, or dinner, but you get a little hungry.
-The various street foods in Saigon like sweet treats and savory snacks will never leave you disappointed.
+The various street foods in Saigon like sweet treats and savory snacks, will never disappoint you.
 You can always find along the way on your Saigon food tour something to fill your stomach with.

 Banh Trung Nuong